U.S. Route 206: History

-What is now US 206 was part of several Lenape trails: the Shamong Trail, later known as the Cape May Road, ran from what is now Crosswicks to Cape May; a trail running from Trenton through Crosswicks; the Assanpink Trail, later known as the Old Dutch Road, running from Trenton north to New Brunswick; and the Great Minisink Trail, running from Navesink through Netcong to Minisink Village in modern-day Montague Township.
+What is now US 206 was part of several trails used by Lenape Native Americans: the Shamong Trail, later known as the Cape May Road, ran from what is now Crosswicks to Cape May; a trail running from Trenton through Crosswicks; the Assunpink Trail, later known as the Old Dutch Road, running from Trenton north to New Brunswick; and the Great Minisink Trail, running from Navesink through Netcong to Minisink Village in modern-day Montague Township.
 In 1801, the Morris Turnpike was legislated to run from Elizabeth through Netcong to Culver's Gap.
 In 1804, the Union Turnpike was chartered to run from Morristown to the crossing at Dingman's Ferry in Montague Township.
 In 1814, the Deckerton and Newton Turnpike branched from Newton through Deckerton, now Sussex, to New York.
-The Crosswicks and Trenton Turnpike was chartered in 1854; the road is now locally known as Broad Street, and was included in U.S. 206 west of White Horse.
+The Crosswicks and Trenton Turnpike was chartered in 1854; the road is now locally known as Broad Street, and was included in US 206 west of White Horse.

 Prior to 1927, what is now US 206 in New Jersey was legislated as part of several routes.
 Between Bordentown and Trenton, the current alignment was designated as a part of pre-1927 Route 2 in 1916.
 Between Trenton and Princeton, present-day US 206 became the southernmost part of pre-1927 Route 13 in 1917.
 In 1921, the current route from Princeton north to Bedminster Township was legislated as part of pre-1927 Route 16.